Qarawat Bani Hassan: Kulat Ferdus

 Kulat Ferdus is a tower, situated in the middle of the village, and named after a king whose tomb is to the south (beside Deir ed Derb).
 In 1873 it was described as being inhabited, and in very good condition.
-The size was 40 times 45 feet, and 20 to 30 feet heigh.
-The outer walls were 5 feet thick, and 1 1/2 to 5 feet long.
+The size was 40 times 45 feet, and 20 to 30 feet high.
+The outer walls were 5 feet thick and 1 1/2 to 5 feet long.
 The courses were from 1 foot 8 inches to 2 feet tall.
 The stones were drafted, cut 4 inches broad and 1 inch deep.

 The building was entered through two doors on the east side.
-There were six chambers inside, about 6 times 12 feet in size and with a semicircular vaulting.
+There were six chambers inside, about 6 by 12 feet in size and with a semicircular vaulting.
 The building appeared of Byzantine origin, possibly earlier.

 Burj el-Yakhur

 Burj el-Yakhur is a two-story tower, located in the upper part of the village, to the south.
 The walls are 6–8 feet thick.
 The ground floor (basement) is about 48 times 24 feet, 12–15 feet high, and has a fine barrel vault.
 To the left of the entrance, there is a stair leading up to the first floor.
 According to Pringle, this tower dates from the Crusader area.